CS222-UIUC/course-project-team43/README.md

 # QuickShare
 QuickShare is a file-sharing platform that offers an intuitive and secure way to share files with others.
-With QuickShare, you can
+With QuickShare, you can:

+    - hello
+    - hello test

     - Share files anonymously: QuickShare does not require you to create an account, so you can share files without revealing your identity.
     - Share files securely with checksum verification: QuickShare uses SHA256 checksum verification to ensure that the files you share are not tampered with during transmission.